Ren Hang: Photographer stirs controversy with erotic images

 Mirjam Kooiman, a curator at Amsterdam photography museum Foam which is debuting an exhibition of Ren Hang's work, said she believes the photographs carry significant meaning, even if the artist doesn't articulate a specific agenda.

-"He makes the work in a context that isn't free and open," Kollman says.
+"He makes the work in a context that isn't free and open," Kooiman says.

 "So even though it's not his intention to work against the grain, he cannot go around it completely.
 It is telling us something about not only him as an artist but also the generation he's from."